githubscientist/re-fsdcwdtb27/README.md

 URL Params Vs Search Params:

 - URL params are used to pass data that is essential for the route, while search params are used to pass additional data that is not essential for the route.

+#### Context API

+- Context API is a way to share data between components without having to pass props down through every level of the component tree.
+- It allows you to:
+  - create a context object
+  - provide a value to the context
+  - consume the context value in any component that needs it.